Paul Robeson: 1946–1949: Attorney General's List of Subversive Organizations

 Robeson traveled to Moscow in June 1949, and tried to find Itzik Feffer whom he had met during World War II.
 He let Soviet authorities know that he wanted to see him.
 Reluctant to lose Robeson as a propagandist for the Soviet Union, the Soviets brought Feffer from prison to him.
-Feffer told him that Mikhoels had been murdered, and he would be summarily executed.
+Feffer told him that Mikhoels had been murdered, and predicted that he would be executed, which he was in Lubyanka Prison on August 12, 1952.
 To protect the Soviet Union's reputation, and to keep the right wing of the United States from gaining the moral high ground, Robeson denied that any persecution existed in the Soviet Union, and kept the meeting secret for the rest of his life, except from his son.
-On June 20, 1949, Robeson spoke at the Paris Peace Congress saying that "We in America do not forget that it was on the backs of the white workers from Europe and on the backs of millions of Blacks that the wealth of America was built.
-And we are resolved to share it equally.
-We reject any hysterical raving that urges us to make war on anyone.
-Our will to fight for peace is strong.
-We shall not make war on anyone.
-We shall not make war on the Soviet Union.
-We oppose those who wish to build up imperialist Germany and to establish fascism in Greece.
-We wish peace with Franco's Spain despite her fascism.
-We shall support peace and friendship among all nations, with Soviet Russia and the people's Republics."
-He was blacklisted for saying this in the mainstream press within the United States, including in many periodicals of the Negro press such as The Crisis.
+Robeson's son would later recount that his father had explained to him how "sometimes great injustices may be inflicted on the minority when the majority is in the pursuit of a great and just cause".

-In order to isolate Robeson politically, the House Un-American Activities Committee (HUAC) subpoenaed Jackie Robinson to comment on Robeson's Paris speech.
+In order to isolate Robeson politically, the House Un-American Activities Committee subpoenaed Jackie Robinson to comment on Robeson's Paris speech.
 Robinson testified that Robeson's statements, "'if accurately reported', were silly'".
+Former first lady Eleanor Roosevelt noted, "Mr. Robeson does his people great harm in trying to line them up on the Communist side of [the] political picture.
+Jackie Robinson helps them greatly by his forthright statements."
 Days later, the announcement of a concert headlined by Robeson in New York City provoked the local press to decry the use of their community to support "subversives".
-The Peekskill Riots ensued in which violent anti-Robeson protests shut down a Robeson concert on August 27, 1949, and marred the aftermath of the replacement concert held eight days later.
+The Peekskill riots ensued in which violent anti-Robeson protests shut down a Robeson concert on August 27, 1949, and marred the aftermath of the replacement concert held eight days later.